venky-986/Ai-personality-prediction-system-through-cv-analysis/README.md

 ## Disclaimer

 WeEmploy is still an experimental prototype however instances fit for specific use cases can be spawned and developed for your use.
-In order to contact us for such an endeavor please check out the contributors for this project.
+In order to contact us for such an endeavor please check out the contributors for this project.The WeEmploy project successfully developed a comprehensive platform for enhancing the recruitment process through automated CV analysis, personality prediction, and aptitude assessment.
+Here’s a summary of the final outcomes and achievements: